ec-europa/europa-component-library/.github/CONTRIBUTING.md

 5. Open a pull request with the changes.
 Don't apply any `tag: *` label on it.

-6. Merge the PR.

-7. Pull the latest `next-v2` branch.

-8. Make sure you are logged in. `npm whoami` will show your npm username if you are logged in.
+6. Make sure you are logged in. `npm whoami` will show your npm username if you are logged in.
 Otherwise, please run `npm login`.

-9.  **Do not run `npm publish`.
+7. From the new branch, **do not run `npm publish`.
 Instead, run `npm run publish`.**

-10. The CLI will ask for a confirmation about the new package versions.
+8. The CLI will ask for a confirmation about the new package versions.
 Please verify them carefully before accepting.

-11. Once you have accepted, the script will start publishing the packages to npm and creating the git tags.
+9. Once you have accepted, the script will start publishing the packages to npm and creating the git tags.

+10. Merge the PR.

-12. Finally, create a GitHub Release with the same text as the changelog generated at step 2.
+11. Finally, create a GitHub Release with the same text as the changelog generated at step 2.
 Use the same tag as the one created earlier.
 Add "useful links" section.